 The Storm Control Center for the Town is the Town Highway Garage off Sand Hill Road and for the Village is the Village Highway Garage.
+Contact with the Village Highway Garage is through the Village offices.

-During the winter of 2016-2017, selected employees in each department will carry a pager on a rotating schedule and will be assigned the responsibility, when carrying the pager, to make an initial determination of how the storm will be handled, including the immediate level of staffing at the outset of the storm.
+During the winter of 2018-2019, selected employees in each department will carry a pager on a rotating schedule and will be assigned the responsibility, when carrying the pager, to make an initial determination of how the storm will be handled, including the immediate level of staffing at the outset of the storm.
 The employee (with the pager) in each community will be temporarily in charge of operations until the Public Works Superintendent or his designee arrives at their respective Control Center and takes over responsibility.